 You know the way you look forward to taking time out for a café rendezvous with friends where, over strong tea and sweet pastries, you proceed to talk about everything.
 And nothing.
 The sheer indulgence of it.
 Throw away stories.
 Small town scandal.
 Plans for the weekend.

 The process of future-proofing Wexford is not about creating another organization to make it all happen, it is about getting existing organisations, groups and individuals to do what they can to nudge us along in the right direction.
-The project is about saving money and the Earth’s resources (especially the portion of the planet which we occupy) and the wealth of individual households.
+The project is about making long-term savings, both as regards the Earth’s resources (especially the portion of the planet which we occupy) and the wealth of individual households.